tomalrussell/nismod_teaching_kit/docs/lecture_15/Lecture_15.3.md

----
-title: Mini-Lecture 15.3 -- Nature-based solutions (NbS) and the Paris Agreement
+# Mini-Lecture 15.3 -- Nature-based solutions (NbS) and the Paris Agreement
-keywords:
--   Paris Agreement
--   Nationally Determined Contributions (NDCs)
--   Mitigation and adaptation
-authors:
--   Robyn Haggis
----

 This mini-lecture provides an overview of the potential for nature-based solutions (NbS) to enhance progress on the Paris Agreement through